-A forsythia is any member of a group of shrubs in the same plant family as the olive tree; they bloom bright yellow flowers during the early spring and are often used as botanical ornaments to decorate gardens.
+This shrub is any member of a group of shrubs in the same plant family as the olive tree; they bloom with bright yellow flowers during the early spring and are often used as botanical ornaments to decorate gardens.
 Forsythias usually grow between 10 and 15 feet tall and have a spread of 9 to 12 feet wide; because they are a fast-growing plant, they make an excellent choice for someone looking to groom their shrubs from their seed or seedling states.

-Forsythias are a hardy group of shrubs that do very well under various environments, including multiple levels of sunlight exposures, nearly any soil type, and most climate conditions.
-However, they grow fastest and bloom the most often under high levels of sun exposure, in well-drained soil, and zones 4 through 9—depending on the breed.
+These are a hardy group of shrubs that do very well under various environments, including multiple levels of sunlight exposure, nearly any soil type, and most climate conditions.
+However, they grow fastest and most often bloom under high levels of sun exposure, in well-drained soil, and in zones 4 through 9—depending on the breed.
 They are also highly drought tolerant, so these plants are an excellent choice for those who live in areas with low rain levels.

 The forsythia seed is a known antioxidant and anti-inflammatory substance.
 Forsythia extract is an active ingredient in several medicinal products, including anti-fungal creams, dandruff shampoos, and acne scrubs.

-Forsythia is hardy in zones 4 through 9
+This shrub is hardy in zones 4 through 9.

-With its rapid rate of growth, versatile decorative uses, edibility, and numerous medical applications, the forsythia plant will continue to be a favored plant by many people for a very long time.
+With its rapid growth rate, versatile decorative uses, edibility, and numerous medical applications, the forsythia plant will continue to be a favored plant by many for a very long time.